haiafara/haiafara-ro/README.md

 ### Convert a user to admin

-Register a user the usual way then run:
+Register a user the usual way and then run:

 1. Locally